Fleny113/EndpointMapper/README.md

 ### Method based registration

-If you don't like the fact that EndpointMapper uses attributes to map your endpoints or you need to map to a HTTP verb that does not have an attribute then you can override the `Register` method on the class implementing IEndpoint that gives you the `IEndpointRouteBuilder` witch has access to methods like `.MapGet()`
+If you don't like the fact that EndpointMapper uses attributes to map your endpoints or you need to map to a HTTP verb that does not have an attribute, you can override the `Register` method on the class implementing IEndpoint that gives you the `IEndpointRouteBuilder` which has access to methods like `.MapGet()`

 > **Warning**
 > Don't use `Register(IEndpointRouteBuilder)` if you need to configure stuff like OutputCaching that can accept an
-> action to configure it's behaviour without creating a policy, for this there is the `Configure(RouteHandlerBuilder)`
+> action to configure its behaviour without creating a policy, for this there is the `Configure(RouteHandlerBuilder)`
 > method instead, you can [see more about this here](#method-based-configuration)

 > **Note**